 - 1.1 The purpose of this report is to inform Community Services Committee of the recent discussions that have taken place between the Scottish Government, Social Work Scotland (SWS), the Convention of Scottish Local Authorities (COSLA) and the Scottish local authorities.
 This follows the legal intervention of the Equalities and Human Rights Commission (EHRC) in support of financial parity between foster and kinship carers through the threat of Judicial Review.
 It is the view of Scottish Government that should there be an application for Judicial Review it will be upheld. - 1.2 Scottish Government, Social Work Scotland (SWS) and the Convention of Scottish Local Authorities (COSLA) now advocate the adoption of a Local Parity model with regard to foster and kinship carer allowances in respect to Looked After Children.
-The adoption of a Local Parity model will have significant financial implications for the Council achieving parity is presently estimated to cost in the region of £158,000 per year.
-These costs are separate to the responsibilities and duty placed on the council in respect of Kinship Order Part 13, in the Children and Young People (Scotland) Act 2014.
-The Scottish Government has acknowledged the additional cost of parity and has offered unspecified financial support to the local authorities. - 1.3 A demand pressure totaling £658,000 has been included in the 2015/16 Children and Families Services budget to meet the estimated costs of allowance parity and the introduction of Kinship Care Orders.
+The implementation of parity between foster and kinship carers is estimated at £527,000 for 2016/17 with a further £169,000 estimated costs related to the introduction of the new kinship care arrangements.
+The Scottish Government has acknowledged the additional cost of parity and has offered unspecified financial support to the local authorities. - 1.3 A demand pressure totaling £601,000 was previously agreed for 2016/17 for inclusion in the Children and Families Services budget to meet the estimated costs of allowance parity and the introduction of Kinship Care Orders.
 However, there remains significant uncertainty regarding the number of Kinship Care Orders that may be applied for and the additional cost which may arise as a consequence.
 This is due to the Council not being involved in, and therefore aware of, all of the currently informal arrangements that families have put in place that could meet the qualifying criteria for a Kinship Care Order and, subsequently, financial support from the Council. - 1.4 It is recommended that Community Services Committee agree that: - a.
-The Local Parity model is adopted for the payment of allowances to foster and kinship carers of Looked After Children as an interim solution to the issue of parity. - b.
-Provision is made to backdate any unpaid allowances to the 1st April 2015 or such other date as is advised through further guidance from the Scottish c.
+The Local Parity Model is adopted for the payment of allowances to foster and kinship carers of Looked After Children as an interim solution to the issue of parity. - b.
+Provision is made to backdate any unpaid allowances to the 1st

+- October 2015 in accordance with the letter from Scottish Government dated 5th October 2015. - c.
 Officers continue to work with Scottish Government, Social Work Scotland (SWS), the Convention of Scottish Local Authorities (COSLA) and the 32 Scottish local authorities in developing a longer term solution to the issue of parity.